StarRocks/starrocks/docs/using_starrocks/Materialized_view.md

 SET GLOBAL enable_materialized_view_rewrite = { true | false };
 ```

-- Enable query rewrite based on the external catalog async materialized views
+- Enable query rewrite based on the external catalog materialized views

 Because StarRocks does not ensure strong consistency of the results when you query data in external catalogs using materialized views, the query rewrite based on the external catalog materialized views is disabled by default.
-You can enable this feature by adding the property `"force_external_table_query_rewrite" = "true"` when creating the materialized view.
+You can enable this feature for a materialized view by adding the property `"force_external_table_query_rewrite" = "true"` when creating the materialized view.

 Example: